Deconfounded Image Captioning: A Causal Retrospect: Deconfounded Image Captioning

 \subsection{Normalized Weighted Geometric Mean}

 By NWGM approximation~\cite{xu2015show}, the expectation of a Softmax unit is approximated as the Softmax of the expectation:

-Furthermore, if $g(\cdot)$ is a fully connected layer, we have:
+Furthermore, if $g(\cdot)$ is an FC layer, we have:

-Here we can put the expectation into the fully connected layer $g(\cdot)$ because the linear projection of the expectation of one variable equals to the expectation of the linear projection of that variable.
-More details about the derivations of Eq.~\eqref{equ:equ_nwgm1} and~\eqref{equ:equ_nwgm2} by NWGM approximation are given in Supplementary Material.
+Here we can put the expectations into the FC layer $g(\cdot)$ because the linear projection of the expectation of one variable equals to the expectation of the linear projection of that variable.
+More details about the derivations of Eq.~\eqref{equ:equ_nwgm1} and~\eqref{equ:equ_nwgm2} by NWGM approximation are given in Section~B.2 of the supplementary material.